karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 ### [detectABEpeaks.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/detectABEpeaks.m)
 *	**Purpose**: Automatically detects the a, b, and e points in the PPG waveform for each epoch.
 These points correspond to key physiological features in the blood volume pulse waveform: a_peaks (systolic upstroke), b_peaks (systolic peak), and e_peaks (early diastolic point).
 *	**Inputs**:
-  *	`data`: Matrix of PPG data, with each column representing an epoch.
+  *	'data': Matrix of PPG data, with each column representing an epoch.
 Assumes the first row contains labels.
-  *	`detected_peaks`: Array of indices for systolic peaks detected in each epoch.
+  *	'detected_peaks': Array of indices for systolic peaks detected in each epoch.
-  *	`detected_onsets`: Array of indices for the onset of each pulse in each epoch.
+  *	'detected_onsets': Array of indices for the onset of each pulse in each epoch.
-  *	`fs`: Sampling rate, used to normalize time calculations and define search regions for peak detection.
+  *	'fs': Sampling rate, used to normalize time calculations and define search regions for peak detection.
 *	**Outputs**:
-  *	`a_peaks_epochs`: Indices of detected a points for each epoch, corresponding to the beginning of the systolic phase.
+  *	'a_peaks_epochs': Indices of detected a points for each epoch, corresponding to the beginning of the systolic phase.
-  *	`b_peaks_epochs`: Indices of detected b points for each epoch, typically the highest point of the systolic phase.
+  *	'b_peaks_epochs': Indices of detected b points for each epoch, typically the highest point of the systolic phase.
-  *	`e_peaks_epochs`: Indices of detected e points for each epoch, marking the start of the diastolic rebound.
+  *	'e_peaks_epochs': Indices of detected e points for each epoch, marking the start of the diastolic rebound.
-*	**Methodology**:
+*	**Process**:
   *	Calculates the first and second derivatives of the PPG signal to highlight changes in the waveform's slope.
   *	**a Point Detection**: Identifies the onset of systolic upstroke by finding the first significant peak in the second derivative post-pulse onset.
   *	**b Point Detection**: Detects the systolic peak by locating the first significant negative peak after the a point in the second derivative.